stetsonharding/western-chime/README.md

  ---
  # *New Discoveries*
  - ### limiting the number of API calls
-I had to figure out how to restrict how many API requests are made when a user is looking for products.
-I learned about the *useDebounce* React hook after doing some investigation and going through the React documentation.
+I wanted to figure out how to restrict how many API requests are made when a user is looking for products.
+I learned about the *useDebounce* React hook after doing some research on how to limit the number of API calls (https://usehooks-ts.com/react-hook/use-debounce).
 We can specify a time when a specific function will be called using this hook.
-Previously, My API was being called every time a user entered a number or character in the search input before the useDebounce hook was enabled.
+Previously, My API was being called every time a user entered a number or character in the search input.
 The useDebounce hook has made it so that my API is now called 1 second after the user has finished tying.
-If this were done in a business setting, it would improve performance in my application and save money.
+This improves performance, and would save a company money making less API calls.
 The code is given below:

 ``` JavaScript
 import React, { useState, useEffect } from "react";